jonnor/MyEx.AI/doc/braindump.md

 -- Switch to reveal
 This is not a real startup (but it could have been)!
-Much of the technology is available today.
+Much of the technology is available today, to some degree.

-- is it OK to build a digital representation of a person without their consent
+- when is it OK to build a digital representation of a person without their consent
+- who can use shared data after you a relationship.
+Breakup, or someone has passed away
-- who has got data about you that you are not comfortable with
+- who has got data about you that you are not comfortable with.
-- who can use shared data, after you a relationship has ended, or someone has passed away
+Exercise: Download your FB,WhatsApp data and look at the conversations with your close ones

+##  Feedback Stef Thurs
+Both should present
+Need to decide who says what, transition

+What is the punchline
+Delivery is very important

+Overall easy to follow
+Improve the punch

+Want a story
+Video of someone who breaks up with someone
+Upset, go to computer
+Relationship status change -> do you want to keep this relationship? go into app
+ ->

+Generating.
+Font

+App bar?
+Personality
+Somehow modifying the person
+Etc picture

+Restaurant
+More personal

+Image gym
+More personal

+Consistency in style,gender

+Close the loop

 ## In-app ideas